ricebear-org/ricebear-org.github.io/discord.md

 Ring 1 members can bypass the private channel's/organization's allowlist for admin purposes.

+### Custom Main Voice Channel Name Guide

+As an active Supporter, you can submit a request to append a custom name to any Main Voice channel.

+- Requests must be submitted to `haradatakumi_yo#0765` via Discord DM.
+They can be submitted anytime.

+- Modifications to your custom name or chosen channel can be made at any time.

+- In the event that someone beats you to a channel, we'll try to figure out another channel that can be changed.
+This will not hurt your place in the queue.

+- Custom names are only limited to 10 characters within ASCII decimal codes 32-126.
+See [the ASCII table](http://www.asciitable.com/) for more.

+- Custom names must be SFW and abide by Discord's Community Guidelines (see #rules).
+Any names that may have NSFW implications may be rejected.

+- Names will be appended in the middle.
+It will not remove the #LL and [regi] parts of the name.
+They are there for transparency and debugging purposes.

+- Names will last for 2 weeks.
+After 2 weeks, you can either reuse your current name or change it.

 ## Guild Bots

 Currently, the ricebear@Discord gulid has the following bots: